maple24/Notes/Vue/readme.md

 ## object vs function
 ![data must be a function](assets/object.png)
 The reason for this is to ensure that for each individual instance of the reusable child component, there is a unique object containing all of the data being operated on.
 If, in a child component, you instead use data: { ... }, that same data object will be shared between the child components which can cause some nasty bugs.

+## pinia
+> pinia can not be used outside of a component!!

 ## props
 understanding: if props is an object or array, data binding is required; if props is a string or number, no data binding needed.